imixs/imixs-workflow/src/site/markdown/core/itemcollection.md

 ### Multivalue Attributes
 The value of an Item can also be a value list (multi-value).
-Multi-values can be added to an ItemCollection in a List object:
+Multi-values can be added to an ItemCollection with the method _appendItemValue_ or as a List of objects:

     List<String> multiValue=new ArrayList<String>();
     multiValue.add("Anna");
     multiValue.add("John");
     myItemCollection.replaceItemValue("team", multiValue);

+The method _appendItemValue_ creates the same list:

+    myItemCollection.appendItemValue("team", "Anna");
+    myItemCollection.appendItemValue("team", "John");

 This code example adds a teamlist with two String values as an item with the Name "team" to an ItemCollection.
 To access a multi-value list you can use the method getItemValue() which always returns a List of values: